-At June 30, 2019, short-term investments with the custodial bank totaled \$63,034,618 These investments are collateralized with securities held by the agent in ERFC's name or are in a short-term investment pool.
+At June 30, 2020, short-term investments with the custodial bank totaled \$192,753,780.
+These investments consist of U.S. Treasury bills, are collateralized with securities held by the agent in ERFC's name or are in a short-term investment pool.